 So, we’re now focusing on the subsystems that exist in your brand.
 Make sure the quality and consistency you value are running throughout each subsystem.

 Having standards for each subsystem makes tracking results and improving processes easier, faster, and (dare I say it) more enjoyable!

 Step 3: Track & Optimize

 The best way to assess how well you’re living up to your brand standards is by tracking the analytics for each subsystem.
 It might sound difficult, but don’t forget – my Brand Tracker & Projection Spreadsheet makes it so much easier!
-(As a reminder, you can grab it for free in my Facebook community!)

 The most efficient way to make sure you’re hitting your goals and developing effective strategies is to track those numbers monthly, quarterly, and yearly.
 Let’s break that down…

 📌 Pssst… Hey, Smart Cookie… Pin this post to read again later!

 Look at your *most important* metric when you’re tracking monthly, whatever that is for you!
 Maybe that’s how much engagement you’re generating from prospects… or how many leads you can chalk up to each marketing strategy… or quantifiable results from a client feedback survey… You want to make sure that your systems are effective and doing exactly what they’ve been put in place to do.